Manneken Pis: Origins of Manneken Pis

-The earliest mention of the existence of Manneken Pis can be found in an administrative document from 1451–52 about the water lines supplying the fountains of Brussels.
+The earliest mention of the existence of Manneken Pis dates from the mid-15th century, and can be found in an administrative document from 1451–52 about the water lines supplying the fountains of Brussels.
 From the beginning, the fountain played an essential role in the distribution of drinking water.
 It stood on a column and poured water into a double rectangular basin of stone.
 The only representations of this first statue can be found, very schematically, on a map by the cartographers Georg Braun and Frans Hogenberg, in which the fountain appeared to be installed directly on the street and not on a corner as it is today.
 Manneken Pis is depicted again in a painting from 1616 by the court painters Denis Van Alsloot and Antoon Sallaert representing Brussels' Ommegang of 1615, as well as in a preparatory drawing to this painting, in which it is dressed as a shepherd.

-The first statue was replaced by a new bronze version, commissioned in 1619 by Brussels' city council.
-This 55.5 cm bronze statue, on the corner of the Rue de l'Étuve/Stoofstraat and the Rue des Grands Carmes/Lievevrouwbroerstraat, was conceived by the Brabantine sculptor Jérôme Duquesnoy the Elder (1570–1641), father of the architect and sculptor Jérôme Duquesnoy the Younger and the famous sculptor François Duquesnoy.
+The first statue was replaced with a new bronze version, commissioned in 1619 by the Brussels City Council.
+This 55.5 cm bronze statue, on the corner of the Rue de l'Étuve/Stoofstraat and the Rue des Grands Carmes/Lievevrouwbroerstraat, was conceived by the Brabantine sculptor Jérôme Duquesnoy the Elder, father of the architect and sculptor Jérôme Duquesnoy the Younger and the famous sculptor François Duquesnoy.
 It was probably cast and installed in 1620.
 During that time, the column supporting the statue and the double rectangular basin collecting water were completely remodelled by the stone cutter Daniel Raessens.